 Using Facebook as a means of HVAC marketing is about building a community.
 One of the first steps towards building a community is going to your page and clicking the section that says, “know friends who might like your Page?”

 You can invite people you know to check out your page and follow it here.
-It’s crucial that you only include people who really might be interested in your page, business, or the content you plan to share.
+You must only include people who might be interested in your page, business, or the content you plan to share.

 Consider friends, business contacts, customers, colleagues, or even suppliers in your business network.
-Of course, you will need their contact information to narrow down your options right away.
+Of course, you will need their contact information to narrow your options immediately.

 Interact with Followers